haskellfoundation/tech-proposals/proposals/000-comm-grants.md

 There are several secondary motivations, as well.

-* We hope to increase open source contributions to Haskell by finding high efficiency investments where a small contribution can make a big difference because someone is in a place where they are blocked from contributing.
+* We hope to increase open source contributions to Haskell by finding high efficiency investments where a contribution can make a big difference because someone is in a place where they are blocked from contributing.
 This doesn't necessarily have to be a top priority for the community.
-If a small investment can help even a second-tier priority, it is still a good thing.
+If a reasonable investment can help even a second-tier priority, it is still a good thing.
 * We hope to build more community support and awareness of people contributing to Haskell.
 Bringing the community together in support of a shared goal can